Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 toggle caption

-Breindel carries a box of baby chicks to the car so volunteers can take them home to care for them during Hurricane Florence.
-When 1870 Farm asked for help caring for their smaller animals during the storm, they received over 200 emails with offers to foster animals until it was safe for them to return home.
+Breindel carries a box of baby chicks to the car so volunteers can take them home to care for them during the hurricane.
+When 1870 Farm asked for help caring for its smaller animals during the storm, it received over 200 emails with offers to foster animals until it was safe for them to return home.

 Madeline Gray for NPR